agsb/immu/README.md

 _Only the inner interpreter and vocabularies related to systems, drives and primitives are machine dependent._

-The extended indirect thread code (EITC) gives to Forth inner interpreter the decision of when use "pull and push" or "jump and link".
+The extended indirect thread code (EITC) gives to Forth inner interpreter the decision of when use "push and pull" or "jump and link".

 More information in [Details](https://github.com/agsb/immu/blob/main/Details.md)